-Our English and Spanish Baby Readers use simple language to educate parents about the importance of reading to their babies.
-The Readers reinforce the messages of educators and help
+TWB's English and Spanish Baby Readers use simple language to inform parents about the importance of reading to babies.
+Our Readers reinforce messages of educators and help to establish

-The Readers use traditional rhymes because parents are often familiar with them and they help babies learn to distinguish between different sounds as they acquire language skills.
+The Readers use traditional rhymes because parents often recognize them.
+Too, the rhymes help babies learn to distinguish between different sounds as they acquire language skills.

 Why were the Baby Readers created?

 The Baby Reader project was initiated and supported by the Rock County (MN) Friends of the Library and Rock County's Collaborative.
 This effort was undertaken because, although medical and educational research consistently demonstrate the importance of reading to infants, that information wasn't reaching the people who needed to hear it most -- the young moms and dads who aren't likely to study parenting books or to read well-meant pamphlets.
 On our Baby Reader pages, the recent findings of developmental research are presented in simple, encouraging sentences alongside the read-aloud rhymes.

 What is the message of the Baby Readers?